opfesoft/sol-docs/db/world/areatrigger_scripts.md

 # areatrigger\_scripts

 **The \`areatrigger\_scripts\` table**

-Allows for an area trigger to be scripted with Trinity Script.
+Allows for an area trigger to be scripted with a core or SAI script.

 **Structure**